Differences Between VoIP, Landline, and Cell Phone Calls

 - Need phone service at your location: You’ll need landline phone service to conduct a call.
 You’ll be tied to a specific location for the duration of your call.

 Cell Phone Calls

 You might use a cell phone every day, but do you know how it works?
 Cellular telephones communicate with service coverage cells that cover a particular geographical area.
-When you make a cell phone call, your call and its audio data is transferred wirelessly from cell to cell to reach your recipient.
+When you make a cell phone call, your call and its audio data are transferred wirelessly from cell to cell to reach your recipient.

-Most of us use cell phones for a vast majority of our calls these days.
+Most of us use cell phones for the vast majority of our calls these days.
 In 2015, 47% of households were cell phone-only.
 According to TechTarget, “An ongoing trend towards fixed-mobile substitution (FMS), in which users cancel landline services and rely solely upon cellular phone service, has resulted in a sharp reduction in the numbers of landline subscribers.”
 But cell phone calls come with a number of mixed pros and cons, and they may not be appropriate for every situation or need.

 - Portability and flexibility: You just have to walk down the street to see the complete proliferation of cell phones in our society.
 You can take your calls anywhere.

 - Ease of use: Basic cell phones are very easy to use.
 And smartphones can help you do much more than just call.